renquinn/easel-py/README.md

 ## File Structure

-It is recommend to store component files in separate directories, named for their component type (e.g., pages are stored in a directory called `pages`).
+It is recommended to store component files in separate directories, named for their component type (e.g., pages are stored in a directory called `pages`).
 This is not required but may be in the future once pulling updates from Canvas is enabled.